Bethoth/HDLGS/README.md

 # HDLGS
-Simulateur du jeu Star Wars Les héros de la galaxie.
+Star Wars Heroes of the Galaxy game simulator.